How to Get Around Pittsburgh with Your Free Bus Fare

 Know how you will return from your destination.

-Find information about schedules at the PRT website and the Transit app.
+Find information about schedules at the PRT website and on the Transit app.

 Be aware of any changes in service by following PRT’s main Twitter account and their alerts page.